Ceterai/Ceterai.github.io/MyEnternia/Wiki/BionidExtractionNote/README.md

 - Alta: Some of the aspects described in the document are very similar to _Bionid-C2-Prias-7_, which I think was the most common variety in my area.
 Both of these are classified as corrosive, so lots of similarities.
 I think these are all called _"Nerigid"_ for short?

+### Contents

+Local bionid subtype is increasingly reactive to sunlight and general radiation.
+Given the environment, some of the area is already exposed to rich phospholion deposits in the upper layers of esetera.

+There is noticeable visual difference between safe state bionid and unstable one, exposed to the deposits.

+This implies that this specific bionid variation could be used to determine radioactive presence in the area, but it also means that the extraction should be done in radio-low areas, with further refinement process.

+This bionid variation cannot be used as a direct building material due to its unstable abilities.

 ## Usage

 ### Crafting